 Video of the Day

 While the amount of food you should offer at each feeding varies with the size and age of your pet, as well as the nutritional content of the food, a good rule of thumb is to provide your hedgehog with only as much food as he can eat in one night.
 When you change your hedgehog's diet, do so gradually.

 In the wild, hedgehogs are opportunistic omnivores, who may eat virtually any small animal they encounter, although they exhibit a distinct preference for insects and other invertebrates.
-Beetles, butterflies, moths and earwigs are common targets, although they will even eat some stinging and biting insects, such as ants and wasps.
-Occasionally, hedgehogs even eat vertebrates, such as snakes, lizards and frogs.
-At times, hedgehogs eat plant material, such as nuts, fruit and seeds.
+Beetles, butterflies, moths, and earwigs are common targets, although they will even eat some stinging and biting insects, such as ants and wasps.
+Occasionally, hedgehogs even eat vertebrates, such as snakes, lizards, and frogs.
+At times, hedgehogs eat plant material, such as nuts, fruit, and leafy plants.

 Like their wild counterparts, pet hedgehogs relish insects.
-Crickets, mealworms, wax worms, roaches, silkworms and superworms are all acceptable species, and you should try to offer the greatest variety of these insects possible.
+Crickets, mealworms, wax worms, roaches, silkworms, and super-worms are all acceptable species, and you should try to offer the greatest variety of these insects possible.
 Earthworms are also suitable prey for these spiny mammals.
-Acquire commercially produced worms and insects, rather than collecting them from the wild, to reduce the chances of transmitting pathogens or parasites to your pet.
+Acquire commercially produced worms and insects, rather than collecting them from the wild, to reduce the chances of transmitting insecticides, pathogens, or parasites to your pet.

 Ensure that your hedgehog has access to clean, fresh water at all times.
 Hedgehogs are often sensitive to strong chlorine odors, so it is advisable to offer bottled water to your pet.
 It is especially important to keep your hedgehog well hydrated during the first few days after you bring him home, as dehydration may exacerbate the symptoms of stress.